NouranAhmedk/FinalTestingProject/README.md

   - target
       - This is a folder which contains our code (after packaging it) and our reports
       - The report is located under the target file as "cucumber.html"

+## How to run tests
+1.There are 2 ways to run tests locally:

+2.Opening the feature from the features file:
+  - clicking in the play button (at left) of the feature or of the scenario.
+  - Using the testRunner to run and generate the report needed(based on configurations).
 ## ScreenShots:
 <img width="827" alt="image" src="https://github.com/NouranAhmedk/FinalTestingProject/assets/105202599/81aa3098-f1f4-407b-a865-0b10bd20f538">
 <img width="737" alt="image" src="https://github.com/NouranAhmedk/FinalTestingProject/assets/105202599/af2711ce-6f8f-4f3a-95eb-5cbe125a7840">